Department: | |

 or

-MATH 1033 Plane Trigonometry
+MATH 1023 – College Algebra and MATH 1033 – Plane Trigonometry

-MATH 1045 Pre-Calculus Mathematics
+MATH 1045 – Pre-Calculus Mathematics

-MATH 1525 Calculus I
+MATH 1525 – Calculus I

 or

-*Some pre-professional schools may have additional recommended or required classes.
-Students should meet with the Pre-Health advisor or their faculty advisor as soon as possible to make sure all prerequisites are met by the time graduate school applications are due.
-Students are encouraged to look at the prerequisites for the particular preprofessional graduate programs to which they are applying.
+**Some pre-professional schools may have additional recommended or required classes.
+Students should meet with the Pre-Health advisor and their faculty advisor as soon as possible to make sure all prerequisites are met by the time graduate school applications are due.
+Students are encouraged to look at the prerequisites for the particular pre-professional graduate programs to which they are applying.
 The following classes are generally recommended for students planning to attend the following pre-professional schools:

 Medical School:

-PSYC 2003 General Psychology, SOC 2003 Introduction to Sociology
+SOC 2003 – Introduction to Sociology

 Pharmacy School:

-SPCH 1113 Introduction to Public Speaking, PSYC 2003 General
+SPCH 1113 – Introduction to Public Speaking

 Physical Therapy:

-PSYC 2003 General Psychology
+PSYC 2003 – General Psychology

 Physician Assistant: